tribalwarshelp/scripts/README.md

 ![Screenshot](/screenshots/dailyAchievements.png?raw=true)

+Have you ever wondered who has AOTD, DOTD, SOTD?
+Then this script might be useful for you!
+(This script isn't 100% accurate, but in most cases should be enough to determine who is on top today).

 ### 7. Extended map popup

 [Code](https://raw.githubusercontent.com/tribalwarshelp/scripts/master/dist/extendedMapPopup.js)

-Adds to popup:
+Adds to the popup:

 - Information about possible loyalty
-- Last ennoble date
+- Date of the last ennoblement
-- Information if you can send noble from the current village
+- Information if you can send a nobleman from the current village
 - Unit arrival time

 ![Screenshot](/screenshots/extendedMapPopup.png?raw=true)